HL7/fhir-pacio-pfe/input/pagecontent/StructureDefinition-pfe-collection-intro.md

 **Example Usage Scenarios:**

 The following are example usage scenarios for this Profile:
-* Query for the documentation of a formal, or informal, assessment of a patient's functioning and engagement.
+* Query for the documentation of a formal panel of assessment questions related to a patient's functioning and engagement.
-* Record or update assessment observations for a Patient.
+* Record or update observations related to collections of assessment questions for a Patient.

 ### Mandatory and Must Support Data Elements